justinkekeocha/database-dump/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/justinkekeocha/database-dump/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/justinkekeocha/database-dump/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/justinkekeocha/database-dump.svg?style=flat-square)](https://packagist.org/packages/justinkekeocha/database-dump)

 This package intercepts the `migrate:fresh` command, creates a dump of your database and proceeds with normal operation of the migrate:fresh command.
-This is useful when you forget to export your database, before running migrations.
+This action is useful when you forget to export your database before running migrations.

 You can also use this package to generate a dump of your database in JSON format.

+This package is inspired from the export function in phpMyAdmin.

 ## Installation